jzombie/rich-cms/md-content/index.md

 Fast-forward one year, we launched the new site, with over 10,000 products, and I believe that our first customer spent over $1,000 immediately.
 We got a pretty good bit of traffic, for just two people who ran the store (I think it was something like 1,000 visitors per day, consistently... nothing huge, but it felt like a decent number to me at the time).
 Our daily averages were about $1,000 in sales, so you could say that we averaged about $1 per visitor, and we had a fairly consistent traffic stream.

-I wired the incoming traffic from search engines into Twitter, so that other people could see what others were searching for and what pages they were landing on.
-Over a few years, that produced a feed several hundreds of thousands of results long, and actually gained a few followers on that Twitter account that nobody managed personally.
-Where it is today?
-No clue.
-Long gone.
+I wrote a script that took the data regarding incoming traffic from search engines to our site, automatically posting the search engine used, the search query, and the landing page to Twitter.
+This allowed others to see what people were searching for and which pages they were visiting.
+Over a few years, this resulted in a Twitter feed with several hundred thousand entries and even attracted a few hundred followers, despite no one actively managing the account.
+Where is it now?
+I have no idea.
+It's long gone.

 Some things outside of programming that I learned from this were: PCI compliance, merchant accounts, SSL certs, DNS, and Linux.